 Politicians in Colombia and across the world have made competing claims about the effect of the deal on Colombia’s democracy.
-Those taking a negative view point to the rejection of the deal by the majority of voters in a referendum, and these concerns deserve to be explored.
+Many Colombians take a negative view point to the peace agreement as represented by the rejection of the deal by the majority of voters in a referendum, and these concerns deserve to be explored.
 However, a contextualized vision of the peace agreement reveals that it is an example of democratic consolidation rather than erosion.

 Who are the FARC and what are the roots of the conflict?

 The FARC, the Revolutionary Armed Forces of Colombia, is the largest group of rebels in Colombia.
 Founded in 1964 after over a decade of conflict known as La Violencia, the FARC lives on today.
 La Violenica originated in a partisan divide over power between the Liberals and Conservatives that culminated in the assassination of the Liberal Party leader Jorge Gaitán in 1948 and led to rampant instability.